martins-jean/Real-time-data-processing-in-AWS/README.md

   <summary>
     Required setup
   </summary>
-  1. Create a bucket in S3 for the Apache Flink application and use GitHub Desktop to upload the two .jar files to it.
+  1. Create a bucket in S3 for the Apache Flink application and use GitHub Desktop to upload the two .jar files to it. <br>
-  2. Create an EC2 instance called "Wind Turbine Simulator"
+  2. Create an EC2 instance called "Wind Turbine Simulator".
 </details>

 <details>